What is a Manufactured Home?

 Tyrone Woods Manufactured Home Community

-Overall, manufactured homes offer the best of both worlds if you want to own your own home without the commitment of a traditional house.
+Overall, manufactured houses offer the best of both worlds, if you want to own your own home without the commitment of a traditional house.
 With a chattel loan, you can quickly and easily work towards this goal.